taskcluster/taskcluster-lib-scopes/README.md

 a scopeset as the first argument and a scope expression as the second.

 **NOTE:** this function is entirely local and does no expansion of `assume:` scopes.
-Call the authentication service's `expandScopes` endpoint to perform such expansion first, if necessary.
+Call the Auth service's `expandScopes` endpoint to perform such expansion first, if necessary.

 Examples: